Attribute Control Charts (p, np, c, u): Implementation and Factory Deployment

 return df[["metric", "center_line", "ucl", "lcl"]]

-Factory Deployment & Automation Constraints
+Factory Deployment and Automation Constraints

-Statistical Validation & Signal Interpretation
+Statistical Validation and Signal Interpretation

-Attribute charts follow the same Western Electric and Nelson run rules as variable charts, but with critical caveats.
-The discrete nature of binomial and Poisson data creates "ladder effects" where points can only occupy specific values.
-This reduces sensitivity to small shifts and increases the probability of false out-of-control signals when limits are narrow.
-Always verify process stability using a chi-square goodness-of-fit test before deploying automated alerts.
+Attribute charts follow the same Western Electric and Nelson run rules as variable charts, with important caveats.
+The discrete nature of binomial and Poisson data creates "ladder effects" where points can only take specific values.
+This reduces sensitivity to small shifts and can increase Type I error when limits are narrow.
+For large subgroup scenarios where continuous measurement granularity improves, evaluate X-Bar S Chart for Large Subgroups to capture within-subgroup variance more accurately than attribute counts allow.